-We represented the speed of light as $2.997 \times 10^8$ .
-We could also have written $0.2997 \times 10^9$ or 0.02997 $\times 10^{10}$ .
+Normalized Numbers: We represented the speed of light as 2.997×108.
+We could also have written $0.2997 \times 0^9$ or $0.02997 \times 10^{10}$ .
 We can move the decimal point to the left, adding zeroes as necessary, by increasing the exponent by one for each place the decimal point is moved.
 Similarly, we can compensate for moving the decimal point to the right by decreasing the exponent.
-However, if we are dealing with a fixed size fraction part, as in a computer implementation, leading zeroes in the fraction part cost precision.
+However, if we are dealing with a fixedsize fraction part, as in a computer implementation, leading zeroes in the fraction part cost precision.
 If we were limited to four digits of fraction, the last example would become $0.0299 \times 10^{10}$ , a cost of one digit of precision.
 The same problem can occur in binary fractions.
-In order to preserve as many significant digits as possible, floating point numbers are stored such that the leftmost digit of the fraction part is non-zero.
+In order to preserve as many significant digits as possible, floating-point numbers are stored such that the leftmost digit of the fraction part is non-zero.
 If, after a calculation, the leftmost digit is not significant (i.e. it is zero), the fraction is shifted left and the exponent decreased by one until a significant digit, for binary numbers, a one, is present in the leftmost digit.
-A floating point number in that form is called a normalized number.
-There are many possible unnormalized forms for a number, but only one normalized form.
+A floating-point number in that form is called a normalised number.
+There are many possible unnormalised forms for a number, but only one normalised form.